CME211/notes/lecture-13/cxx-containers-map-set.md

   for (auto& v : vec)
     ++v;

-  // The original elements of the vector vec are incremented by one for (auto v : vec)
+  // The original elements of the vector vec are incremented by one.
+  // Here using constant reference to read vector elements. for (const auto& v : vec)
     std::cout << v << std::endl;

   return 0;